 – Dimitri Mikhalchuk, Co-founder and CRO of Teslasuit.

-Bringing such technology to market is not easy, primarily because it is a rather expensive venture at this time.
-This is especially true when it comes to full-body haptic feedback, a concept which has not been successfully explored by any manufacturer in recent years.
+Bringing such technology to the market is not easy, primarily because it is a rather expensive venture at this time.
+This is especially true when it comes to full-body haptic feedback, a concept that has not been successfully explored by any manufacturer in recent years.
 It is very difficult to get it right and make it affordable, after all.

 However, the costs associated with the technology are projected to decrease, and more industries such as automotive, manufacturing, healthcare, education, rehabilitation, and many others are expected to incorporate virtual reality and haptic technology driving such technology to grow exponentially.
 Within this revolution, wearable clothing is going to play a paramount role.